-- Within the State of Idaho, Idaho Department of Lands will serve as the liaison/contact for any request for Guard assets. - All units within Idaho will order through established dispatch channels to Boise Interagency Dispatch Center (BDC), with notification to GBCC and/or NRCC for coordination. - BDC will contact the Idaho Department of Land's Fire Bureau Duty Officer to place the order.
+- Within the State of Idaho, Idaho Department of Lands will serve as the liaison/contact for any request for Guard assets.
+Acquisition, procurement and use of Idaho National Guard shall follow policies and procedures set forth in the Interagency Agreement for Cooperation in Wildfire Suppression between Idaho Military Division and Idaho Department of Lands. - All units within Idaho will order through established dispatch channels to Boise Interagency Dispatch Center (BDC), with notification to GBCC and/or NRCC for coordination. - BDC will coordinate with the Idaho Department of Land's State Duty Officer to place the order.